cs-4241-2024/final_project/README.md

 5. Showing and hiding content through JS

+6. Creating filterable and searchable dropdowns

+7. Populating dropdowns with correct information

+8. Managing final week and other assignments in parallel

+9. Merging git branches without breaking code

 #### Group Member Contributions
 1. **Tri Vien Le** (Full Stack)
    - I was working as a full-stack developer, mainly producing the Login page and its functionalities.
 I implemented the login logic as well as the authentication of users using cookies and a protected path.
 I also implemented the usage of other middlewares to try and optimize our code to make it run smoother but also for debugging purposes.
 I have also helped debug some functions on both the server-side and client-side of the application.
 I implemented the delete group functionality on the client-side of the application.
 I also worked with connecting the MongoDB to the client-side of the application with collections of users/groups.